anindyar/dmProxy/README.md

 Step 3.
 =======
 Create a folder where your mails will be kept while parsing.
 This folder needs to be secure enough so we will create a dedicated user for running our proxy and accessing this folder in next step

 -#mkdir /var/spool/filter

 Step 4.
 =======
 Create a user called filter like this

--#useradd -r -c "Postfix Filters" -d /var/spool/filter filter
+$sudo useradd -r -c "Postfix Filters" -d /var/spool/filter filter

 Step 5.
 =======
-Now make sure the folder /var/spool/filter is owned by the filter user -#chown filter:filter /var/spool/filter
+Now make sure the folder /var/spool/filter is owned by the filter user

+$sudo chown filter:filter /var/spool/filter

 Step 6.
 =======
 and tighten the security a bit

--#chmod 750 /var/spool/filter
+$sudo chmod 750 /var/spool/filter

 Step 7.
 =======
-Now open postfix's master.cf with your favorit text editor and add a line just below smtp      inet  n       -       y       -       -       smtpd
+Now open postfix's master.cf with your favorit text editor and add a line just below

+smtp      inet  n       -       y       -       -       smtpd
     -o content_filter=dmProxy:dummy   #This is the line to be added

 NOTE: if you are using smtps then you have to append the same line below smtps as well.
-This should look like smtps      inet  n       -       y       -       -       smtpd
+This should look like

+smtps      inet  n       -       y       -       -       smtpd
     -o content_filter=dmProxy:dummy